0100101001010000/BlockchainDB/README.md

 Fork this repository and make it you own.

 ## Testing
-BlockchainDB uses [Pytest](https://docs.pytest.org/en/latest/), the test cases can be found in `test_BlockchainDB.py` which can run from the command line, just type `pytest -v` and the tests should run.
+BlockchainDB uses [Pytest](https://docs.pytest.org/en/latest/), the test cases can be found in `test_BlockchainDB.py` which can be run from the command line, just type `pytest -v` and the tests should run.

 ## Usage
 The intention of this repository is to be forked and adapted to different projects.